majacQ/sdk/runtime/vm/service/service.md

   // The name of this class.
   string name;

+  // The location of this class in the source code.
+  SourceLocation location [optional];

+  // The library which contains this class.
+  @Library library;

   // The error which occurred during class finalization, if it exists.
   @Error error [optional];